privacytools/privacytools.io/.github/CONTRIBUTING.md

 - Accessable Using Free Software (i.e IMAP)

 ### Hardware
-- Must be H-Node Class A or Equivlant (if applicable)
+- Must be [H-Node Class A](https://h-node.org/wiki/page/en/compatibility-classes) or Equivlant (if applicable)
-- Must prioritize hardware certifications like RYF, OSHWA, and OSI when avalible.
+- Must prioritize hardware certifications like [RYF](https://ryf.fsf.org/), [OSHWA](https://certification.oshwa.org/), and OSI when avalible.
 - Cannot lock users to a particular platform.

 ### Software
-- Must be able to download over encryted network (including mirrors)
+- Must be able to download over encryted network (can be a mirror)
 - Must be free software

 ### Encryption